 Authentic fire-roasted piquillo peppers.
 The D.O.
 Lodosa designation of origin certifies these piquillo peppers are solely the preserved, entire fruit grown and prepared within an eight municipality area in Spain.
 It assures the highest-quality piquillo, with a spicy-sweet flavor suitable for numerous tapas, including being stuffed with bonito del norte tuna.

-Included in the Saveur 100 for 2015 with other top-quality Spanish conservas (preserved foods).
+Included in the Saveur 100 with other top-quality Spanish conservas (preserved foods).

 SATISFACTION GUARANTEE: If you're not satisfied with your order, simply send us an email within 30 days and we'll replace your order or issue a full refund.

 Ingredients: piquillo peppers d.o. lodosa, salt, citric acid.
 Net Weight: 7.77 ounces/220 grams.
 Approximately 14 pieces per jar.
 12 jars per factory case.
 Nutritional information.

 Skewers of pickled gherkins, onions, olives, red peppers, and guindilla peppers, banderillas like these are found in just about every pintxo bar in San Sebastián and throughout Spain.
 Serve them straight out of the jar for a quick, authentic pintxo with no preparation necessary.
 Pairs well with cold, lager beer.
 In Spain, pickled vegetables, such as gherkins, pearl onions, and olives, are everywhere, from homes to restaurants, from traditional recipes...
 View full product details